Aug 18, 1972 in Punjab, India

 By 2009, Ranvir came to be noticed for his brilliant comic acts and he continued to portray comic roles in Chandni Chowk to China (2009), an Indian martial arts action comedy film directed by Nikhil Advani.
 The film, which was loosely based on the Hollywood film Kung Fu Hustle was panned by the critics and it failed miserably at the box office.
 Later in the year, the actor collaborated with the comedy kingpin David Dhawan for Do Knot Disturb, which was the remake of the French film The Valet.
 The film starring Govinda, Sushmita Sen, Lara Dutta and Ritesh Deshmukh received mostly positive reviews but failed to make an impact at the box office.

 In 2010, the actor deviated from comedy and starred in the Indian crime, black comedy film The Film Emotional Atyachar, which was directed by Akshay Shere.
 The film co-starring Vinay Pathak, Ravi Kishan, Kalki Koechlin and Mohit Ahlawat received mostly negative reviews and failed to rake in enough money at the box office.
-Over the next few years, the actor starred in films like Bajatey Raho (2013), Happy Ending (2014), Titli (2015), and Moh Maya Money (2016).
-His 2017 release includes the Blue Mountains directed by Suman Ganguli.
+Over the next few years, the actor starred in films like Bajatey Raho (2013), Happy Ending (2014), Titli (2015), and Moh Maya Money (2016), Death in the Gunj (2017) and Sonchiriya (2019).
+His 2020 releases include Angrezi Medium, where he stars alongside Kareena Kapoor Khan and Irrfan Khan.